hector/renfe_alert/README.md

 $> ./renfe_alert.rb
 ```

 Ideally you want to have it running periodically in a 24/7 machine (like a server or a Raspberry Pi).
-Running `whenever -w` will create a cron task to execute the script every hour (to modify this behaviour see [whenever gem](https://github.com/javan/whenever)).
+Running `whenever --update-crontab` will create a cron task to execute the script every hour (to modify this behaviour see [whenever gem](https://github.com/javan/whenever)).